 Roland is arguably the biggest and best manufacturer of electronic drum kits, and you can find several different models here at PMT, to fit all budgets!

-Watch this video, which shows how realistic Roland electronic drums sound, and also how suitable electronic drums are for kids:
+Watch this video, which shows how realistic TOURTECH electronic drums sound, and also how suitable electronic drums are for kids, professional players and students alike:

 Essential Drum Accessories